nanoframework/Samples/samples/Beginner/README.md

 For the samples, we will need:

-- An LED, any color of your choice!
+- Optional to use an external led - an LED, any color of your choice!

 ![led](./Docs/led.jpg)

-- A 100-ohm resistor (anything between 70 to 120 ohms will also work), so it's a brown-black-brown resistor:
+- Optional to use an external led - a 100-ohm resistor (anything between 70 to 120 ohms will also work), so it's a brown-black-brown resistor:

 ![resistor](./Docs/resistor.jpg)